What can parents do?

 2. Be involved in their lives

-Be sure to regularly spend time with your child where you can give them your undivided attention; you could set up a routine of having meals together or helping them with their homework.
-Get involved and show an interest in their hobbies and activities.
-Have internet access in a central area in the house.
-If they go out, ask them about where they are going and who they are going with and make this discussion a regular part of your conversation.
-Knowing who your child is with and where they are, can help reduce risk.
+- If they go out, ask them about where they are going and who they are going with and make this discussion a regular part of your conversation.
+Knowing who your teenager is with and where they are, can help reduce risk.

-This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, the National Drug & Alcohol Research Centre at the University of New South Wales, and the National Drug Research Institute at Curtin University.
 See Parent booklet for more information.